Teque5/grcon24/README.md

 ### kyle thoughts

+* Challenge that monitors ezpass transponders at multiple locations.
+Perhaps we get a real ezpass transponder and make multiple recordings to find a VIP or something.
 * Create a challenge where an analog filter has a missing part and you need to find the value to solve the challenge.
 * Add an ML challenge again
 * Encode a flag using fruit alphabet instead of NATO alphabet